Yale-EEB723/finalproject/Project_notes_w_scripts.md

   - NOTE: Need to include accession numbers ultimately used for Salmonella Sequences
   - Did progressiveMauve using windows java executable, having issues understanding if I received an xmfa file from it
     - using xmfa2fasta.pl to try and see if i can convert file salmonella_16_promauve_full into a fasta file or not
-      - perl xmfa2fasta.pl --file salmonella_16_promauve_full > salmonell_16.fasta, after moving the file into the same directory as the alignment
+      - `perl xmfa2fasta.pl --file salmonella_16_promauve_full > salmonell_16.fasta`, after moving the file into the same directory as the alignment
     - Goal: to run the alignment file using FastTree.
 I had uploaded the original fasta files of all of the genomes (concatenated with their plasmids if available) to CSI Phylogeny, but still waiting in queue
       - That will ultimately use FastTree for me, but may have to find alternative route to get phylogenic tree of sequences this way
         - Found other programs: